britzl/defold-input/in/cursor.md

 Use the cursor script to simplify user interaction such as clicking and dragging of game objects.

 # Usage
 Attach the ```cursor.script``` to a game object that should act as a cursor.
-The game object must have a kinematic collision object with a group and mask that matches other collision objects that should be able to interact with the cursor.
+The game object must have either a kinematic or trigger collision object with a group and mask that matches other collision objects that should be able to interact with the cursor.

 The script has the following properties: